AreaLayer/Beat-PoC/README.md

-# Beat-PoC
+# Beat PoC

-P2P Chat on Hypercore
+P2P Chat on Hypercore for Beat